 - MRAC sponsors its second VHF/UHF FM contest again winning the club category. - For the first time in modern club history, MRAC elects officers but no one runs for President (at the normal election meeting in May).
 Eventually Patrick Moretti, W9UQ volunteers for the job after an earlier resignation.
 A special election was held at the July meeting (instead of the normal June election).
 The exact process of this election was questioned by many members (since there was no official advance notice of a "special" meeting as required by the by-laws) resulting in some continuing contentions.
 Due to work commitments, Patrick misses over half of the club meetings and many board meetings (which he said would be the case in advance of the "election").
 This continues the trend which has been in place since 2003 where board and regular meetings are run by whichever officer in attendance steps up.
 As a result, club activities and actions dwindle to a minimum due to a lack of general leadership and organization.
-Meeting attendance starts declining. - The MRAC repeater is used as a secondary net repeater for the Miller Ride for the Arts in June. - Tom Fuszard KF9PU is re-elected Chairman National Council OF VECs (NCVEC) at their annual meeting in Gettysburg, Pa. - The Ozaukee County Historical Society allows MRAC to install cabinets and shelving in the basement of the train depot at Pioneer Village (which MRAC has been using as its Field Day site) to store club radio equipment and antennas - primarily for Field Day use. - MRAC has 115 members. - George W. Bush wins re-election to a second term as President of the United States in a bitterly contested election (following the election debacle of 2000). - There are 671,837 amateur radio licenses in the U.S.
+Meeting attendance starts declining. - The MRAC repeater is used as a secondary net repeater for the Miller Ride for the Arts in June. - Tom Fuszard KF9PU is re-elected Chairman National Council OF VECs (NCVEC) at their annual meeting in Gettysburg, Pa. - The Ozaukee County Historical Society allows MRAC to install cabinets and shelving in the basement of the train depot at Pioneer Village (which MRAC has been using as its Field Day site) to store club radio equipment and antennas primarily for Field Day use. - MRAC has 115 members. - The Cassini space probe enters orbit around Saturn beginning 13 years of data gathering of the planet. - George W. Bush wins re-election to a second term as President of the United States in a bitterly contested election (following the election debacle of 2000). - There are 671,837 amateur radio licenses in the U.S.